sayanarijit/viper/README.md

     task:from-func      [-> Task] get the task from a Python function location task                alias of 'task:from-func'
-    task:results        [Task -> Results] get the past results of given task task:format         [Task -> str] format the data in a using the given template.
+    task:results        [Task -> Results] get the past results of given task task:format         [Task -> str] format the data using the given template.
     hosts:from-file     [-> Hosts] get a group of hosts from a file hosts:from-func     [-> Hosts] get a group of hosts from a Python function